Unity through Communion

 The poster is being used for a call to global interdependence; to recognise the need to care for the earth and for one another.
 It’s popularity is growing with all the conflict playing out across our world at the moment and the climate challenges we face.

-One admires the skill and vision of this child and, an intuitive and innocent call.
+One admires the skill and vision of this child as an intuitive and innocent call.
 A call for collaborative decision-making processes within our divided world and for greater unity with an emphasise on collective action, dialogue, and shared responsibility.

 Whilst this image has profound insight, a plea from her heart and soul, the way its being interpreted misses the most important ingredient.
 One sadly overlooked by our secular, Western mindset as it places hope in a web of global institutions or powerful individuals to solve humanities problems which are spiritual in nature.